374th Airlift Wing: Korean War

-The Wing's assigned and attached components flew a variety of aircraft, including C-54s, C-46s, C-47s, C-119s, and C-124s, performing combat airlift, airdrops, and aeromedical evacuation in Korea throughout the war.
+The Wing's assigned and attached components flew a variety of aircraft, including Douglas C-54 Skymasters, Curtiss C-46 Commandos, Douglas C-47 Skytrains, Fairchild C-119 Flying Boxcars, and Douglas C-124 Globemaster IIs, performing combat airlift, airdrops, and aeromedical evacuation in Korea throughout the war.

-The Wing performed routine transport operations.
+The wing performed routine transport operations.
 With assigned and attached components, the wing performed combat airlift, airdrops, and aeromedical evacuation in Korea throughout the war.
-For its work between 27 June and 15 September 1950, transporting vital cargo, personnel and evacuating wounded men, the 374th earned its fourth DUC.
+For its work between 27 June and 15 September 1950, transporting vital cargo, personnel and evacuating wounded men, the 374th earned a Distinguished Unit Citation.

 It also flew courier flights throughout the Pacific area.
-In April 1953, the 347th transported the first of several groups of repatriated prisoners of war from Korea to Japan (Operation Little Switch), and subsequently transported United Nations prisoners of war (Operation Big Switch) from North Korea.
+In April 1953, the 374th transported the first of several groups of repatriated prisoners of war from Korea to Japan (Operation Little Switch), and subsequently transported United Nations prisoners of war (Operation Big Switch) from North Korea.